top of page

 Dried legume veg (e.g. peas/split-peas, lentils, mung beans):

 Also pointless.
-You may as well feed your hamster little stones.
-Most are only suitable cooked or sprouted anyway, so should be part of the fresh foods.
+You may as well feed your hamster little stones, and he could break a tooth.
+Most are only suitable cooked or sprouted, so should be part of the fresh foods.

 Dried/Dehydrated Fruits: